abbgrade/PsBuildTasks/Readme.md

-# PsBuildTasks
+# Readme

-This provides reusable sources for build, test, release automation of PowerShell modules, written in DotNet/C# or PowerShell.
+PsBuildTasks provides reusable sources for build, test, release automation of PowerShell modules, written in DotNet/C# or PowerShell.

 This includes:

 - [InvokeBuild](https://github.com/nightroman/Invoke-Build) tasks.
 - [GitHub Actions](https://docs.github.com/en/actions) workflows.
+- A PowerShell module for installation and updates.
+For details, visit the [GitHub Pages](https://abbgrade.github.io/PsBuildTasks/).

 ## Getting Started

 There is a PowerShell module to manage PsBuildTasks and helps with it's installation.
-Get it with `Install-Module -Name PsBuildTasks`.
+Get it with `Install-Module -Name PsBuildTasks` from from [PsGallery](https://www.powershellgallery.com/packages/PsBuildTasks).
 The next step depends on your project.

 1. If your project is written in PowerShell or DotNet/C#.